 There is an asymmetry in the storage/retrieval relationship that has direct implications for lesson design.
 Bjork's research shows that the benefit of a study or practice event is inversely related to the current retrieval strength of the material being studied.
 When retrieval strength is high, a study event produces a small gain in storage strength.
 When retrieval strength is low, the same study event produces a much larger gain.

 This asymmetry means that massed re-study is self-defeating.
-A student who reads through a chapter, then immediately re-reads it, gains little from the second reading because retrieval strength is still maximal from the first.
-The same student who reads the chapter, waits a day, then attempts to recall the main points from memory (with retrieval strength now reduced) will gain substantially more from that retrieval event than from any amount of immediate re-reading.
+A learner who reads through a chapter, then immediately re-reads it, gains little from the second reading because retrieval strength is still maximal from the first.
+The same learner who reads the chapter, waits a day, then attempts to recall the main points from memory (with retrieval strength now reduced) will gain substantially more from that retrieval event than from any amount of immediate re-reading.

 The practical implication is that the structure of practice matters more than the quantity.
 Fifteen minutes of spaced retrieval distributed over a week produces more durable learning than an hour of massed re-reading on a single evening.
 This finding has been replicated across subjects, age groups, and types of knowledge, from vocabulary learning in language classes to procedural skills in mathematics and science (Soderstrom & Bjork, 2015).

-Classroom example (Year 9 French Vocabulary): A teacher sets homework using a vocabulary learning application that shows students words they already know at high frequency alongside new words.
-Students find this enjoyable: they are mostly getting correct answers because retrieval strength is high for known words.
-The teacher replaces this with a distributed retrieval task: on day one, students learn twelve new words; on day two, they retrieve all twelve from memory before seeing them; on day five, they retrieve again; on day fourteen, they retrieve again.
+Classroom example (Year 9 French Vocabulary): A teacher sets homework using a vocabulary learning application that shows learners words they already know at high frequency alongside new words.
+Learners find this enjoyable: they are mostly getting correct answers because retrieval strength is high for known words.
+The teacher replaces this with a distributed retrieval task: on day one, learners learn twelve new words; on day two, they retrieve all twelve from memory before seeing them; on day five, they retrieve again; on day fourteen, they retrieve again.
 The second approach produces slower apparent progress in weeks one and two but substantially better retention at six weeks.

-Why Students and Teachers Misread Performance
+Why Learners and Teachers Misread Performance

 Formative assessment connects to a wider framework.
 Good assessment finds temporary and real learning gaps.
 Asking learners to recall knowledge tests them better than testing straight after teaching (Bjork & Bjork, 2011).